Cremation Urns for Ashes – Which One Is Right for Me?

 There are hundreds of cremation urns for ashes available in the market today and many more are coming online as cremation surges in popularity.
 According to the National Funeral Director’s Association, cremation surpassed burial for the first time in 2015 and is expected to jump to over seventy percent of the population by 2030, up from just twenty-five percent in 1999.
-Two main reasons for this drastic shift in preference can be attributed to cost and people who are less “traditional”.
+Two main reasons for this drastic shift in preference can be attributed to cremation cost (which is typically much less than a burial) and people who are less “traditional”.

 I want to choose cremation, but which cremation urn is right for me?
 With so many choices available today, this is a common question asked to funeral directors.
 There are no ‘right’ answers and it really depends on your budget and personal preference.
 There are simple, low cost urns that are meant to be placed on the mantle like generations have done through time.
 Then, there are custom artistic urns now available that serve as pieces of art containing cremated remains within a home, yet these can cost thousands of dollars each.
 There is also the option to be included in glass art, or in a diamond.
 However, for most people, affordable urns that provide something memorable are the most appealing, like scattering urns that gives family or friends the ability to scatter your ashes at your favorite place, or bio urns that grow into tree memorials.